ewann/WindowsPowersHell_DSC_edition/README.md

 ### Client Setup
 * Get access to an AWS account.
 If you don't already have access, visit https://aws.amazon.com/free to open an account with a free tier access to AWS
 * Ensure you have Git installed on your client machine.
-One of
+One of:
 	* ```install-package git```
 	* ``` choco install git```
 	* https://git-scm.com/downloads